 • Prometheus Receiver: It's set up to collect metrics from a Prometheus instance running within your cluster (the Prometheus server deployed using the prometheus-community/kube-prometheus-stack chart ).

 • OpenTelemetry (OTLP) Exporter: It's configured to send the collected metrics to an external service called SigNoz.
-The SigNoz access token specifies and grants access to the particular SigNoz cloud account the collected metrics should be exported to.
+The SigNoz ingestion key specifies and grants access to the particular SigNoz cloud account the collected metrics should be exported to.

 • Pipelines: It defines a processing pipeline to gather metrics from Prometheus and then export them using the OTLP protocol.

-To get the access token for your SigNoz cloud account, go to settings > Ingestion settings.
+To get the ingestion key for your SigNoz cloud account, go to settings > Ingestion settings.
 Copy and paste the ingestion key displayed in your config map file.

 Also, take note of the ingestion url.
 There are currently 2 regions available, EU (Europe) and IN (India).
 Copy the region where you have your account deployed in and paste in the config map.